-With a trip full of amazing wildlife experiences our day trip to Volunteer Point was a highlight among highlights.
+With a trip full of amazing wildlife experiences, our day trip to Volunteer Point was a highlight among the highlights of our trip to the Falkland Islands.
 The beautiful King Penguins in this beautiful setting is a wildlife encounter of a lifetime.

 Highlights of a trip to Volunteer Point

 The landowners have no intention of making the road any better than it is.
-It’s part of the experience and it makes seeing the king penguins even more special once you make it there.
+It’s part of the experience, and it makes seeing the king penguins even more special once you make it there.
 Embrace the journey.
-If you happen to get bogged, help is never too far away – plus you have a story to tell back home.
+If you happen to get bogged down, help is never too far away – plus, you have a story to tell back home.

 King Penguins on the Beach – This is the perfect vision of the Falklands King penguins waddling down the white sand beach and diving into turquoise waters.
 Volunteer Point is nothing short of magical.

-King Penguin Rookery – Following the squawking, your ears will lead you to an area just inland from the beach where the King penguins have chosen for a nesting grounds.
-Here you’ll find hundreds, even thousands of penguins.
+King Penguin Rookery – Following the squawking, your ears will lead you to an area just inland from the beach that the King penguins have chosen for nesting grounds.
+Here, you’ll find hundreds, even thousands of penguins.

 Stanley (3-4 Days)

 Cape Pembrook – Another great stop in Stanley is the lighthouse of Cape Pembrook.
-Here you’ll find a classic white and black lighthouse that guided many ships safely in and out of the Falklands.
-It was damaged in the war and has since been retired, but still stands and a symbol of the maritime heritage of the islands.
+Here, you’ll find a classic white and black lighthouse that guided many ships safely in and out of the Falklands.
+It was damaged in the war and has since been retired, but it still stands as a symbol of the maritime heritage of the islands.

 Stanley Mountains Battle Field Tour – A hike up Mt.
-Longden is a slow gradual climb back into the year of 1982.
-Here is high in the hills outside of Stanley you can still see many reminders of the war scattered about.
+Longden is a slow, gradual climb back into the year of 1982.
+Here, high in the hills outside of Stanley, you can still see many reminders of the war scattered about.

 Further travel Information and Tips for the Falklands

-Once connected the internet speeds were usable, faster than I had expected and could complete most tasks online and even send pictures and short video clips.
+Once connected, the internet speeds were usable, faster than I had expected.
+I could complete most tasks online and even send pictures and short video clips.
 However, connecting seemed to be the issue.
-There are apparently only so many slots and once those a filled you won’t be able to connect.
-I found it difficult to connect, but especially just after work hours around 5-7pm seemed to be the worst.
+There are apparently only so many slots, and once those are filled, you won’t be able to connect.
+I found it difficult to connect, but especially just after work hours, around 5-7 p.m. seemed to be the worst.

-The cards work off by connecting to a hotspot and then entering the serial number and passcode reveal by a scratch-off panel on the back of the card.
+The cards work by connecting to a hotspot and then entering the serial number and passcode revealed by a scratch-off panel on the back of the card.
 You may log on and off with the cards using your 45 minutes.

 Best Weather Apps and Forecasts in the Falkland Islands